-Apple Scion Wood
+Apple and Pear Scion Wood

-Apple Scion Wood
+Apple and Pear Scion Wood

 A note about disease.
 None of these varieties are guaranteed disease or virus free.
 Apple mosaic virus is very common and most varieties show no signs at all when infected.
 It is very difficult to index every tree as virus free and it is difficult or impossible to obtain guaranteed virus free wood of most varieties, so potential exposure is a fact of life for fruit collectors.
 The good news is that it is not usually much of a problem in most varieties, at least as far as I can tell.
 I have it in my frankentree and only a pretty small percentage of varieties are affected and none of those to the point that they don't produce.
 I don't knowingly send out any diseased or virus infected wood, but with it's high prevalence among apple collector/traders, I would not be in the least surprised if some of the wood I have available here has apple mosaic virus.
 If you graft an infected scion onto a framework tree, the whole tree will be infected and you shouldn't trade scions off that tree.
 Search Apple Mosaic Virus for more information.